MyOnlineStore/bricks/docs/README.md

 This website is auto generated from mdx files in this repo.
 The website currently supports the following features:

-- [x] Pulling and rendering readme's as react.
+- [x] Rendering MDX readme's as react.
-- [ ] Auto generating pages based on mdx files.
+- [x] Auto generating pages based on mdx files.

 ## Running the website